sblanck/smagexp/README.md

 ### Meta Analysis with metaRNASeq  <a name="from-the-galaxy-toolshed" /> [[toc]](#toc)

 MetaRNASeq tool takes several results from DESeq2 tool and performs a meta-analysis.
 It requires text results files from DESeq2 and the number of replicates of each analysis.
-In this example we have 11 replicates for the first analysis and 16 for the second analysis.
+In this example we have 17, 17, and 11 replicates for eache of the 3 analysis.
 It also requires a FDR threshold for genes to be declared differentially expressed (default is 0.05)

 ![MetaRNAseq tool form](https://raw.githubusercontent.com/sblanck/smagexp/master/images/smagexp_metarnaseq_form.png)